aws-samples/aws-hpc-tutorials/content/_index.md

 ### Important Information & Updates

-{{% notice warning %}} **This website will be locked between November 8th 2020 and November 11th 2020 for the duration of the Tutorial**.
+{{% notice warning %}} **This website will be locked between November 8th 2020 through November 11th 2020 for the duration of the Tutorial**.
 Credentials to access this website will be communicated during the tutorial and on the tutorial slides.
 During the tutorial we will also communicate how you can get your credentials to log into your temporary AWS account to run the the hands-on labs.
 {{% /notice %}}

 {{% notice tip  %}}